Strictly Come Dancing announces latest celebrity joining line-up for 2022

-Kaye Adams has been announced as the fourth celebrity who will take part in this year’s Strictly Come Dancing.
+Jayde Adams has been revealed as the fifth contestant who will take part in this year’s edition of Strictly Come Dancing.

-He joins actors Kym Marsh and Will Mellor TV presenter Richie Anderson who were revealed as the first three celebrities on the line-up.
+The comedian joins actors Kym Marsh and Will Mellor and TV presenters Richie Anderson and Kaye Adams, who were revealed as the first four celebrities on the line-up for the BBC series.

 Anderson will be part of an all-male partnership in the forthcoming series.

-Marsh and Mellor were revealed to be among the cast for this year’s much loved show, called Strictly by fans, on BBC Breakfast yesterday (4 August).
+Marsh and Mellor were revealed to be among the cast for this year’s Strictly, on BBC Breakfast this week 4 August.

-Anderson and Adams both revealed they were taking part today (5 August).
+Anderson and Adams both revealed they were taking part on Friday (5 August).

 The show, which sees professional dancers teach famous faces how to perform a variety of Latin and ballroom dances, is set to return to BBC One in September, and this year’s series will be the 19th.